10 Best Herbal Tinctures For Lymph Node Swelling

 hypericum perforatum tincture

-Hypericum perforatum, commonly known as St. John's Wort, is a traditional herbal remedy that has been used for centuries to support overall health and well-being.
+Hypericum perforatum, commonly known as St. John's Wort, is a herbal remedy traditionally used for its potential anti-inflammatory and immunomodulatory properties.

 5. Urtica dioica